dschuurman/archie-pi/README.md

 along with an appropriate `index.htmlf` file.
 ZIM files should be added to the kiwix library using the `kiwix-manage` tool which can be found, along with the XML library file, in `/home/pi/kiwix`.
-Note that some ZIM files are extremely large and so they should be chosen such that they fit the memory limitations of the Raspberry Pi.
+Note that some ZIM files are extremely large and so they should be chosen such that they fit the memory limitations of the Raspberry Pi (since the SD card is mounted *read-only* there is no swap space, thus programs must fit in the available RAM).

 Once new content is setup, the SD card root partition should be returned to read-only mode by rebooting the ARCHIE Pi by or as follows: